 - Start your day early!

 I am a firm believer that your day will be off to a much better start if you have at least 30 minutes to yourself before the chaotic mornings begin.
-Make time for a cup of coffee, a trip to the gym, devotional time or maybe even a shower before the house is bustling!
+Make time for a cup of coffee(you can read this tea and coffee guide to understand the benefits), a trip to the gym, devotional time or maybe even a shower before the house is bustling!

 Have you considered trading childcare with a friend for a day of kid-free running around?
 Think about how productive you could be while kid-free.
 And the kids have a built-in play date.
 I consider that a win-win!